markus456/lisp/README.md

   variables in the scope that they can see and their values will be captured when the lambda function is created.

-- `define`: Defines the symbol given as the first argument to point to the second argument.
+- `define` and `defvar`: Defines the symbol given as the first argument to point to the second argument.

 - `defun`: Defines a function.
 The first argument is the function name, the second is the argument list and the third argument is the function body.